Edwards-R/redlist_docs/wider_data/investigation/Breakdown/reasoning.md

 - Ant

 ## iRecord verification score
-This section assesses the number of
+This section assesses the number of records under each verification score on `verification score 1` and `verification score 2` separately.
+Also assessed is the number of records under each category, split by adherence or not to the 'BWARS style' verification.